Asus: Controversies

 In April 2019, ESET disclosed that a group known as BlackTech had performed targeted attacks with malware known as Plead, distributed via the updater for the Asus WebStorage service.
 ESET stated that the group was likely using a man-in-the-middle attack via a vulnerability in routers, in combination with the updater using an unencrypted HTTP connection.

 In January 2022, Asus recalled some of its Z690 Maximus Hero motherboards due to a manufacturing flaw, where a RAM capacitor was installed backward—causing them to burn out associated MOSFETs and prevent the motherboard from detecting memory.

 Following the Russian invasion of Ukraine in 2022, Asus initially refused to join a widespread withdrawal of businesses from the Russian market.
 In mid-March, the company did announce it was halting its operations in Russia, following a social media boycott and government pressure.

-In May 2023, Asus removed an application which was used to unlock the bootloader of their ROG and Zenfone phone lineup.
-While previously phones like the Zenfone 9 and ROG phone 7 were previously unlockable, the access to the application was removed, while Asus Support claimed it was "under maintainance", and after user workarounds, which used Asus servers to unlock the phone without the official Asus application, the servers were subsequently shut down.While the Zenfone 10 was never bootloader unlockable, it was still advertized as such, and Asus promised consumers, that the tool would be available again at certain vague deadlines over and over, until they finally admitted, that the bootloader will not be unlockable anymore.
-There was a large outrage amongst enthusiasts, because it limited their usage for the phone as Asus offers only two years of software support on their phones.
+In May 2023, Asus removed an application which was used to unlock the bootloader of its ROG and Zenfone phone lineup.
+While previously phones like the Zenfone 9 and ROG phone 7 were previously unlockable, the access to the application was removed, while Asus Support claimed it was "under maintenance", and after user workarounds, which used Asus servers to unlock the phone without the official Asus application, the servers were subsequently shut down.While the Zenfone 10 was never bootloader unlockable, it was still advertised as such, and Asus promised consumers, that the tool would be available again at certain vague deadlines over and over, until it finally admitted, that the bootloader will not be unlockable anymore.
+There was a large outrage amongst enthusiasts, because it limited their usage for the phone as Asus offers only two years of software support on its phones.
 Many attempted to return their product or sell it.
 There was even a lawsuit in the UK because of the broken promise of an unlockable bootloader, in which Asus lost.